-Concerts, opera houses and much more to experience in Iowa
+Concerts, opera houses, theater and many more things to experience and do in Iowa

 The Hawkeye State offers much more for group travelers than just rolling plains and fertile corn harvests.
 Iowa provides numerous spots dedicated to lovers of the arts and a music scene that will offer your group a unique, memorable experience.

 The theater, built in the 1920s, seats 1,690 guests and is one out of 300 movie palaces still standing in the United States.
 Over the years the prominent feature of the historical theater has been the “Mighty” Wurlitzer organ, which was used for many forms of entertainment through generations of performers.
 Today the Paramount is a home to Orchestra Iowa and the Cedar Rapids Area Theater Organ Society.
 Annual dance recitals, concerts and Broadway Series are hosted.
 Groups can enjoy guided tours that reveal backstage and hidden corridors while also getting to stand on the same stage as greats likes Willie Nelson and B.B King.